3. Make changes and deploy them#

 It’s important to pin dependencies to a particular version this way; it helps ensure that we don’t run into unwanted surprises if the package is updated, and the new version introduces an incompatibility.

-Now you can build the project again by running:
+Now you can build the application again by running:

-Django Axes requires that it be listed in the project’s
+Django Axes requires that it be listed in the application’s

 axes to the